Remy Ma’s ‘ShETHER:’ Nicki Minaj Responds, But Not To The Person You Think

 — Trey Songz (@TreySongz) February 25, 2017

-Since dropping the buzz track to SoundCloud early Saturday afternoon, as the Inquisitr shared, fans of both Remy and Nicki have been going back and forth over the intense lyrics that make up the combative aural offering.
+Ever since the Love and Hip Hop cast mate dropped the buzz track to SoundCloud early Saturday afternoon, as the Inquisitr shared, fans of both Remy and Nicki have been going back and forth on social media over the intense lyrics that make up the combative aural offering.

-In the tune, Ma, who was once on decent terms with Nicki, as she displays herself with a recording of Minaj at the beginning of “ShETHER,” goes in on the 34-year-old’s past relationships and rumors of butt enhancements by way of implant surgery.
+In the tune, Ma, who was once on decent terms with Nicki (as she displays herself with a recording of Minaj at the beginning of “ShETHER”) goes in pretty rough on the 34-year-old’s past relationships and rumors of butt enhancements by way of implant surgery.

 “Now I don’t think y’all understand how bad her a** got